davecotter/PaddleCPP-Windows/PaddleExample2008/PaddleExample2008/ReadMe.txt

 AppWizard has created this PaddleExample2008 application for you. blaa blaa blaa

+you must also have vs2010 installed, since that has the required
+	platform toolset

 Open PaddleExample in vs2017
 buid the entire x86 / debug version you may now exit vs2017